 And let's not forget about expression.
 How AI adapts to your writing style and tone means you can better convey emotions and nuances in your digital communications.
 When 93% of communication meaning comes from non-verbal cues, this helps bridge the gap between face-to-face and digital interactions.

 The result?
 We're communicating more efficiently and expressively than ever before on our mobile devices.
-The humble keyboard has transformed from a simple input method to an intelligent communication partner.
+The humble keyboard has transformed from a simple input method to an intelligent communication partner that truly understands the nuances of human conversation.

 What makes today's AI keyboards so special?
 It's not just one feature—it's the combination of several powerful capabilities working together.
 Let's break down the most important ones.